FractalFir/wrapped_mono/README.md

 ## W.I.P
  While `wrapped_mono` is mostly finished, there are still few rough edges that need some polish.
 Some more obscure features do not have safe wrappers yet.
 ## What `wrapped_mono` **is not**
  `wrapped_mono` aims to be as lightweight as possible while still providing a safe and convnient API.
 While there are checks to ensure `wrapped_mono` works propely and in case of undefined behavior or crashes proper error messages will be printed,**not every mistake can be caught without a substantial effect on preformance**.
 That kinds of errors are **not handled**, and handling errors that can be caught relativly easily but still have some preformance impact can be disabled to gain even more preformance.
-It means that it is still possible to make certain kinds of mistakes (accesing objects after deleting them by deleting domain there are in, e.t.c).
+It means that it is still possible to make certain kinds of mistakes (accesing objects after deleting them by deleting domain there are in, etc).
 # Fetures and planned features
-Version 0.1
+## Version 0.1
-[x] Runtime initialization/shutdown
+- [x] Runtime initialization/shutdown
-[x] Creating multpile domains
+- [x] Creating multpile domains
-[x] Loading assemblies from disk
+- [x] Loading assemblies from disk
-[x] Searching for a specific class in assembly
+- [x] Searching for a specific class in assembly
-[x] Creating new object of a given type
+- [x] Creating new object of a given type
-[x] Getting method of a class
+- [x] Getting method of a class
-[x] Calling a method - both static and not static
+- [x] Calling a method - both static and not static
-[x] Utilities related to objects (getting their size, converting them to strings) [x] Boxing and unboxing values
+- [x] Utilities related to objects (getting their size, converting them to strings)
+- [x] Boxing and unboxing values
-[x] Getting/Setting object field
+- [x] Getting/Setting object field
-[x] Cloning objects
+- [x] Cloning objects
-[x] Managed string support
+- [x] Managed string support
-[x] Array creation
+- [x] Array creation
-[x] Getting/Setting array at index
+- [x] Getting/Setting array at index
-[x] Exception creating
+- [x] Exception creating
-[x] Raising Exceptions
+- [x] Raising Exceptions
-[x] Catching Exceptions
+- [x] Catching Exceptions
-[x] Getting common type classes
+- [x] Getting common type classes
-[x] Loading config files
+- [x] Loading config files
-[x] Signal chaining
+- [x] Signal chaining
-[x] Exposing unmanged functions as internal calls in managed code [x] Passing data between managed and unmanaged code
+- [x] Exposing unmanged functions as internal calls in managed code
+- [x] Passing data between managed and unmanaged code
-[ ] Support for properities (getters,setters, e.t.c)
+- [ ] Support for properities (getters,setters, etc)
-[ ] Implementation of Inertop Traits for all simple types.
+- [ ] Implementation of Inertop Traits for all simple types.
-[ ] Full documentaion for all features - 90% done
+- [ ] Full documentaion for all features - 95% done
-Version 0.2
+## Version 0.2
-[ ] Arrays with more than one dimension.
+- [ ] Arrays with more than one dimension.
 (Altough there is no support for multidimensional arrays, they can be still used by enabling unsafe_arrays fetures and indexing into them like into an 1 - dimensional array(they can't be created yet too))
-[ ] Autoimplementation of some Interop traits (Interop Send,InteropRevive) for structs.
+- [ ] Autoimplementation of some Interop traits (Interop Send,InteropRevive) for structs.
-Version 0.3
+## Version 0.3
-[ ] Debugging API
+- [ ] Debugging API
-[ ] Dynamic code generation
+- [ ] Dynamic code generation
-[ ] Certain fetures of mono JIT(mostly debugging)
+- [ ] Certain fetures of mono JIT(mostly debugging)
-[ ] Reading of assembly meatdata
+- [ ] Reading of assembly meatdata
-[ ] Profilier (Data about preformance)
+- [ ] Profilier (Data about preformance)
-[ ] Seciurity API
+- [ ] Seciurity API
-[ ] Features related to threads
+- [ ] Features related to threads

 # Examples
 <p align = "center">
     <a href="#Loading">Loading basic assembly<a>&nbsp;